Xilinx/PYNQ/docs/source/pynq_libraries/pmod.rst

 Examples
 --------

-In the :ref:`pynqz1-base-overlay`, two Pmod instances are available: PMODA and PMODB.
-After the overlay is loaded theses instances can be accessed as
+In the :ref:`zcu104-base-overlay`, two Pmod instances are available: PMODA and PMODB.
+After the overlay is loaded these instances can be accessed as follows:
-follows:

 .. code-block:: Python